fraganator/archive-cache-manager/README.md

 #### Action
 The action to take when processing a ROM file.

 * `Extract` - Extract an archive to the cache.
-If a non-archive file is launched, Archive Cache Manager won't run.
+Non-archive files will be passed directly to the emulator.
 * `Copy` - Copy the game file to the cache.
-Archive files will not be extracted, only copied.
+Archive files will copied, but not extracted.
 * `Extract or Copy` - If the game file is an archive, extract it to the cache.
 Otherwise copy the game file to the cache.

 Default: _`Extract`_